Nef10/swift-test-coverage/README.md

 # swift-test-coverage

-Command Line Tool to display the test coverage of a swift package
+Small Command Line Tool to display the test coverage of a swift package.